dasarpai/old.dasarpai.github.io/_draft/WIA/Done/2023-01-14-You-Can-Never-Speak-The-Truth.md

 header:
     teaser: /assets/images/wiapost/5212-You-Can-Never-Speak-the-Truth.jpg
 author: Hari Thapliyaal
-layout: single
+layout: wiapost-layout
 excerpt:
 author_profile: true
 share: true
 ---

 ![The Logic of Entangled Mind](/assets/images/wiapost/5212-You-Can-Never-Speak-the-Truth.jpg )

 # You Can Never Speak The Truth

 Human words, grammar, and speech are tools to hide the truth.
 What really exists, you know and experience
 But, if you say anything about that truth